23 February 2010

 Projects and initiatives

 The University of Liège adopted an institutional ID/OA mandate (immediate deposit – optional access) in May 2007.
 In the same year the university organized an Open Access meeting resulting in the creation of Enabling Open Scholarship (EOS), whose goal is to unite universities and research institutions worldwide, particularly with regard to the creation, dissemination and preservation of research findings.
-In December 2009, Ghent University adopted an institutional ID/OA mandate as well.
+In December 2009, Ghent University adopted an institutional ID/OA mandate too.
+L’Université Catholique de Louvain has adopted this model as well from January 1st 2013.

 Open Access repositories